icgc-argo/wfpm/docs/source/usage.md

 └── wfpr_modules -> ../wfpr_modules
 ```

-Please note that the code for the new pakcage resides on a new branch named as
+Please note that the code for the new package resides on a new branch named as
 `my-awesome-tool@0.1.0` (pattern: `<pkg_name>@<version>`).
 Development should continue
 on this branch utill it's merged into the `main` branch after PR (pull request)
 creation and code review approval.